TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-6.md

 We've changed each entity to make use of the `Actor` class, and used the `HostileEnemy` AI class for the Orc and the Troll types, while using the `BaseAI` for our player.
 Also, we defined the `Fighter` component for each, giving a few different values to make the Trolls stronger than the Orcs.
 Feel free to modify these values to your liking.

 How do enemies actually take their turns, though?
-It's actually pretty simple: rather than printing the message we were before, we just check if the entity has an AI, and if it does, we call the `perform` method from that AI component:
+It's actually pretty simple: rather than printing the message we were before, we just check if the entity has an AI, and if it does, we call the `perform` method from that AI component.
+Modify `engine.py` to do this:

 {{< codetab >}}
 {{< diff-tab >}}